General Questions

 How do I contact the program coordinator?

 We do all our communication through the website, email (jtiwinnipeg@gmail.com) and Facebook (make sure to follow our Facebook group).
 Please understand that our Coordinator, Jenn, is a busy mom of 4, who works full-time … and keep this in mind when wondering why she may not reply instantly.
 She will reply as soon as she can.
+Approximately a week before the program starts, a WhatsApp group will be created for the program, allowing for easier communication for everyone.

 Swim Questions